samrocketman/blog/_posts/2020-10-18-github-migrate-master-to-main-branch.md

     because of how I build it.

 > **Please note:** I completely broke my website and this blog while migrating.
-> Unfortunately, while migrating from master to main the pages settings did not
+> Unfortunately, while migrating from master to main the [GitHub pages][pages]
-> take.
-When I deleted the master branch on the last step everything went
+> settings did not take.
+When I deleted the master branch on the last step
-> down... oops.
+> everything went down... oops.

 # Overview